fat-panda-club/info-node/README.md

 ## Notes

 This will send your live node metric to panda-bot every 5 minutes, please do not increase the frequency as it will be rejected

+If you'd like extra metrics to be monitored please [contact us via Discord](https://discord.gg/Hs57Jg4) and make a Pull Request